OctoPrint/plugins.octoprint.org/_plugins/Hangprinter.md

 id: Hangprinter
 title: OctoPrint-Hangprinter
 description: This plugin provides some useful hangprinter control elements.
-It makes setup and calibration of a Hangprinter less painful.
-For more iformation about the Hangprinter visit: hangprinter.org
+It can be used for setting up and calibration of a Hangprinter.
 author: Mario Lukas
 license: AGPLv3